 - Configure, maintain, and fix issues of the data network and telephony systems and associated technologies in conformity with the conventional processes and standards.

 - Provide System Testing and documentation.

-Our job may also involve using High level testers, installing telecommunications equipment, switches, routers, building support structure such as ladder racks and cable tray while always following industry standards, reading blueprints and coordinating with other trade contractors in an efficient manner.
+The job may also involve using High-level testers, installing telecommunications equipment, switches, routers, building support structure such as ladder racks and cable trays while always following industry standards, reading blueprints and coordinating with other trade contractors in an efficient manner.

 Are there Education Requirements for Low Voltage Technician Jobs?